rokane/gcp-certificate-notes/cloud-architect/014-app-engine.md

 you wish to run on the standard / flexible runtime environment.

 The standard has faster scale up time, and will scale to zero if no traffic is being served.
-It is more constrained with only Python, Java, Go and NodeJS runtime languages.
+It is constrained to only using Python, Java, Go and NodeJS runtime languages.
 More suitable for low cost / low traffic applications.

 The flexible environment has less contraints but more management back on the